genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

     }
 }
 ```
-By default all fields populated in the entity.
+By default all fields are populated in the entity.
 For larger tables this might have a performance impact, if many fields are loaded that will not be used in the calculation or the final view.
 To mitigate this, you can specify to either only load non-null fields, or specify fields to be populated.
 Non-null fields will always be populated.

 Only load non-null fields: